-- 1 tsp cayenne pepper, optional
+- ½ teaspoon cayenne pepper, optional if you like spicy

-- Test the gazpacho, and if it's too thick, add a little water and blend again until you reach the desired texture.
+- Test the gazpacho and if it's too thick, add a little water and blend again until you reach the desired texture.

 - When ready to serve, give the gazpacho a quick stir then transfer to serving bowls or small glasses.
 Top with olive oil and a garnish of fresh mint, cilantro and chopped green onions, if you like.